 In the high-stakes world of machine learning deployment, launching a new model is like piloting a spacecraft - every decision matters, and there’s no room for blind leaps of faith.
 Enter A/B testing, the mission control center of model deployment that transforms uncertainty into calculated progress.
 Think of A/B testing as nature’s own evolutionary experiment, but accelerated and controlled.
 Just as organisms adapt through natural selection, models prove their worth through careful comparison.
 When deploying a new model, we don’t need to make an all-or-nothing decision.
 Instead, we create a controlled environment where both the existing champion (Control) and the ambitious challenger (Variant) can demonstrate their capabilities in real-world conditions.

-In this post, we will look into the essential components of A/B testing for machine learning models, exploring how to design robust experiments, measure statistical significance, and make data-driven decisions about model deployment.
-We’ll cover practical strategies for setting up your testing infrastructure, choosing the right metrics, and interpreting results with confidence - all while avoiding common pitfalls that can compromise your experiments.
+In this series, we will look into the essential components of A/B testing for machine learning models, exploring how to design robust experiments, measure statistical significance, and make data-driven decisions about model deployment.
+In this first part, we cover the foundations of A/B testing and how to design your experiments.

 What is A/B Testing?